Manaslu Circuit Trekking Highlights

 13: Trek from Tilije to Tal (1680m) 4-5 Hrs

-Today you will pass through beautiful Thonje Village and later cross Dharapani, which also connects to Annapurna Circuit Trail.
+Today you will pass through beautiful Thonje Village and later cross Dharapani, which also connects to the Annapurna Circuit Trail.
 You will arrive at Tal by crossing the beautiful Marsyangdi River and passing numerous beautiful waterfalls.

 14: Trek from Tal to Syange (1150m) 4-5 Hrs

 Today you will descend to Syange, with a sometimes steep trail but otherwise a gentle hike down.
 You will pass through the village of Chyamje and cross Marsyangdi through a suspension bridge.
 Then you come across terrace fields and follow the trail across the picturesque rhododendron forest, finally arriving at Syange.
 Syange also has a magnificent waterfall, so check it out.

 15: Drive from Syange to Kathmandu

 In the morning, you will hike to Besisahar.
 Besisahar is home to the Gurung and Limbu, and this is where the Manaslu Trek ends.
 Take a bus to Kathmandu after reaching Besisahar.
 Later, enjoy the night in the historic city of Kathmandu.
 You can enjoy local Newar cuisine and souvenir shopping in Thamel.

 16: Departure from Kathmandu